arthursn/composition/README.md

 ```
 ## Locking compositions

-When we are modelling local changes of composition in a material, one tricky thing that we face is that changing the fraction of one element should change the fractions of all other elements, as the average molar mass changes!
+When we are modelling local changes of composition in a material, one tricky thing that we face is that changing the fraction of one element changes the fractions of all other elements.
+This happens because the average molar mass changes.
 Normally, the intent is that you want to change the fraction of an element and keep the **site fractions** of all other elements fixed.
-So in the Composition class, there is a method `LockComposition` that locks the site fractions of all elements that **are not allowed to vary** in place.
+So in the `Composition` class, there is a method `LockComposition` that locks the site fractions of all elements that **are not allowed to vary** in place.
 In the example above, C and Mn were defined as elements allowed to vary.
 When the composition is locked, then we obtain:

 ```cpp
 comp.LockComposition();